compoundingeffects/bigpictureschool/applied_science.md

 Here's a simple example.
 Pure scientists discovered how electricity works and how it flows through different materials.
 Applied scientists then used that knowledge to figure out how to deliver electricity to homes, create electric motors, and eventually develop everything from refrigerators to smartphones.

-## What Makes Applied Science Different
+## What makes applied science different

 Applied science has a few key features that set it apart.